 #1 Gourmia GK320 Review – Best Travel Kettle In 2018

 Gourmia travel kettle is both one of the smallest and light-weight kettles out there.
 This is actually a perfect combination for taking it with you on a trip.
 But the main thing people love it is it’s, am, foldability.

 It can be folded inside itself – making it a small electric travel kettle.
 When you bring it out, it expands from 4 inches in height to about 7-8 inches in total.
 Yeah, it kind of doubles in size, let me show you:

 This little kettle packs quite a power as well.
 800 Watts is not a piece of cake.
 Even more importantly, you can plug it in 120V or 240V outlets.
 This means that if you go around the US, you’ll have no problems with it.
 Wanna go to Japan or Europe?
-The little Gourmia kettle goes with you!
+The little Gourmia GK320 kettle goes with you!

 Wanna go for a car trip across the US?
-Well, think again with this one.
+Well, think again about this one.
 One drawback of Gourmia electric travel is that it cannot be used in a car.
-But luckily you can use it at any gas station, hotel, camp site and so on.
+But luckily you can use it at any gas station, hotel, campsite and so on.

 Peg is obviously a world traveler and here is her review – she took the Gourmia kettle to Myanmar (click to enlarge):

 So not just for Myanmar and Guyana – you can also use this travel kettle in your office.
 And how does that look like?

 That’s actually very important for the majority of people buying travel kettles.
 It should look nice, right?
 It’s a small and little device that brings coffee to life – it should be absolutely adorable.
 Fortunately, it is:

 All in all, this is generally the best medium-priced small travel kettle according to the popular vote and it gets Top5er’s badge for being the highest rated travel kettle.